dcts/12startups12months/README.md

 - **Holo Ghosts**: CryptoKitties clone on Holochain.
 - **CalledItBtcPricePredictionBet**: Game to predict the next ATM of BTC.
 Designed as smart contract with oracle chainlink? small percentage of all locked up funds go to the developer (me).
 # CREATIVITY / ARTSY
+- **DJ Visualize Tool**: tool for DJs to quickly generate beautiful visuals, using swarm algorithms, music detection and liquid simulation.
+(1) add your preferences, then detect music and autogenerate, (2) or manually control the visuals by drawing on your phone, which then adds the visualization to the big screen.
+(3) let audience connect and be part of the performanc (somehow).
 - **Code 2 Poster**: link your github repo, we make a poster out of it.
 Similar to Bitcoin Whitepaper Poster.
 - **SwarmBrush**: Tool (maybe extension to photoshop) that lets you draw using swarm algorithms to enhace creativity
 - **NFT ticket art show**: sell tickets as nfts, and each NFT is a playable character in an immersive VR experience.
 The game is backed by some ethereum so the winner gets a price.